 Terraza at Hotel EME – The hip hang at a terrace bar that’s right next to the Giralda, making it a perfect place to watch the sun go down while having a gin tonic.
 Electronic music pulsates at pretty much any hour of the day, and cocktails are wildly expensive, but treating yourself to an overpriced mojito when your best friend visits it acceptable, right?
 (Calle Alemanes, 27, on the 4th floor of the Hotele EME Cathedral).

 Hotel Inglaterra – I was introduced to this bar when Gary Arndt, the blogger behind the successful Everything, Everywhere, had tapas with Sandra of Seville Traveler and me.
-The terrace doesn’t have a ton of character, with fake grass and plastic chairs, but it does have some of the best views of the center of town and a bird’s-eye view of Plaza Nueva.
+The terrace doesn’t have a ton of character, with fake grass and plastic chairs, but it does have some of the best views of the center of town and a bird’s-eye view of Plaza Nueva – plus, it’s not too crowded or expensive.
 (Plaza Nueva, 7.
 Open from 5:30pm daily).

 Capote – having a beer at Caopte takes me back to my days as an auxiliar de conversación, long before adult responsibilities like a full-time job and master’s.
 Nestled just below the Triana bridge, the open-air bar has great parties and promotions, and it’s often a good place from which to start the night.
 Famous for their mojitos, the bar’s always full of an eclectic mix of people, and they offer cachimbas and ample seating.
-They’ve even done a huge re-design this summer.
 (Next to the Triana Bridge, open from 1om until 4am from Semana Santa until mid September)

 Embarcadero – I wasn’t clued into Embarcadero until a few summers ago.
 Crammed between two riverside restaurants, a steep staircase leads right down to the water, and the bar has a nautical feel.
 Embarcadero actually means pier, so lone sailboats rock gently with the current of the Guadalquivir, and heavy ropes are all that separate the water from the wooden planks of the floor.
 Live music, good service and unobstructed views of the Torre del Oro make this bar one of my favorites.
 (Calle Betis, 69.
 Open daily from 5pm until around 2am)

 Alfonso – When the summer months get too hot to bear, two discos open at the foot of Plaza de América in María Luisa Park.
 With the dramatic backdrop of the lush green space and its museums, Alfonso’s breezy terrace rocks into the wee hours of the morning.
-This is a place to see and be seen without feeling so stuffy, and it’s as close as my friends usually get to my house!
-(Located at the South end of Plaza de América in María Luisa park, just off Avenida de la Palmera.
+This is a place to see and be seen without feeling so stuffy.
+(Located at the south end of Plaza de América in María Luisa park, just off Avenida de la Palmera.
 Typically open mid-June to mid-September from 10pm).

 There’s a whole loads of other – Puerto de Cuba, Chile, Ritual, Bilindo, Casino – but I’m too low key to ever go to them (or get into them!).

 Have any favorite terrace bars in your city?
-Please have a sip in my honor – I’m buried under master’s work until July 1st!
+Please have a sip in my honor – I’m busy planning my wedding!